insin/DOMBuilder/docs/index.rst

 .. versionadded:: 1.4.1

-DOMBuilder can be installed as a `Node.js`_ module using Node Package Manager.
+DOMBuilder can be installed as a `Node.js`_ module using `npm`_.
 The Node.js build includes :doc:`htmlmode` and has HTML as the default output format.

 Install::